RedisLabs/engineering-blog/content/posts/redis-modules-into-arm-land-part1.md

 tags: ["redisedge", "arm"]
 ---

 Here at Redis Labs, RedisEdge was our motivation for getting into ARM land and dragging Redis modules along.
 Redis, of course, has long been native in this land, in both glibc and alpine/musl variants.
-Redis modules, although already on the multi-platform scene (running on various Linux distributions and supporting macOS, mainly for the sake of development experience), have been more of an enterprise/data-center thing, all until RedisEdge came along, targeting IoT devices.
+Redis modules have already been on the multi-platform scene, running on various Linux distributions and supporting macOS mainly for the sake of development experience.
+However, it was more enterprise/data-center-oriented until RedisEdge, which targets IoT devices.
-In this series of posts, I'll describe our vision of ARM platform support and the developer user experience, as well as the steps we took along the path, as the way was as valuable as the outcome.
+In this series of posts, I'll describe our vision of ARM platform support and the developer user experience, as well as the steps we took to get there.

-If you'll follow through, you'll end up with a fully functional ARM build laboratory.
+If you follow along, you'll end up with a fully functional ARM build laboratory.

 ## Inside RedisEdge